ArminJo/Arduino-Lessons-for-School/README.md

 All lessons work on a universal breadboard layout, and can easily be adapted by just changing the `Breadboard.h` file of the examples.

 # Sloeber installation directory and Platform folder
-My sloeber is installed at `E:\Elektro\sloeber`, so it will work out of the box if you use the same location.
+My sloeber (V4.3.3) is installed at `E:\Elektro\sloeber`, so it will work out of the box if you use the same location.
 If you have no E: drive you can use the command subst E: "C:<Path to sloeber root directory>"<br/>
 My workspace directory is `E:\WORKSPACE_SLOEBER`, but any other location will do.
 To easy import the examples you must have the right "_Platform folder_" installed.
 Check under `Arduino/Preferences/Arduino/Platform and Boards/arduino/Arduino AVR Boards` if version `1.8.3` is available and checked.
 If it is not available, you have to check `Update local json files` in `Arduino/Preferences/Arduino/Third party index url's` and then restart sloeber and check the `1.8.3` entry.<br/>
 If `File/Import/General/Existing Projects into Workspace` does not work, just can create a new Arduino project and choose `default cpp file`.
 Then copy the content of the lesson to the new cpp file.<br/>

 After importing the project, you must check if the right `Port` is selected.
 On my computer it is COM6.
+You can modify the port of your Arduino on Windows in the *device manager* with *Properties/Port Settings/Advanced/Port Number*.
+You may safely ignore the warnings :-).
 After this you may check if the `Processor` -especially the right bootloader- is selected.
 After import, the `ATmega328P` is selected.
 It is the new version with the faster and smaller bootloader.
 If the upload does not work with this setting, just select the other one `ATmega328P (Old Bootloader)`.
 If this does not work either, check your port number with the Windows device manager (or the Arduino IDE, it shows the available port numbers) and check your USB cable.<br/>
 ![Selection of right Nano module](https://github.com/ArminJo/Arduino-Lessons-for-School/blob/master/Media/Sloeber_Nano_choices.jpg)

 ### Useful settings in Sloeber/Eclipse